Cognitive science of religion: Cognitive byproduct

 The view that religious beliefs and practices should be understood as nonfunctional but as produced by human cognitive mechanisms that are functional outside of the context of religion.
 Examples of this are the hyperactive agent detection device and the minimally counterintuitive concepts or the process of initiation explaining Buddhism and Taoism.
 The cognitive byproduct explanation of religion is an application of the concept of spandrel and of the concept of exaptation explored by Stephen Jay Gould among others.
+The view that religious beliefs and practices are evolutionary spandrels has a number of critics.

 Minimally counterintuitive concepts

 Concepts that mostly fit human preconceptions but break with them in one or two striking ways.
 These concepts are both easy to remember (thanks to the counterintuitive elements) and easy to use (thanks to largely agreeing with what people expect).
 Examples include talking trees and noncorporeal agents.
 Pascal Boyer argues that many religious entities fit into this category.
 Upal labelled the fact that minimally counterintuitive ideas are better remembered than intuitive and maximally counterintuitive ideas as the minimal counterintuitiveness effect or the MCI-effect.